LucasSD/docvault/coding-exercise-main/README.md

 Consider changing settings.LOGIN_URL to the appropriate view name Consider changing route for LogoutView
 Add file thumbnails?
-Improve visuals - CSS for all buttons and so on Consider creating a test runner
+Improve visuals - CSS for all buttons and so on.
+Improve warning for incorrect file type.
+Consider creating a test runner
 Consider using 'with.settings' to change storage settings instead of a test_settings.py file.